Dan sipped the last dregs from each pint. He’d started slurring, so Jay elected not to buy him another. “I think I’ve met Leo.”

 Dan shook it.
 He noticed Henry wore his toga higher up his chest than any other frat-brother.
 “I’m Leo,” said Dan.
 “Isn’t centipede hugely illegal?
 More-so than crickets?”

 Henry smirked and tried to pass his bong to Beatrice, who ignored it.
 Henry eventually toked from the bong himself.
 He finished smirking to blow smoke in Dan’s face.
-“I bet you’d want drugs to be taxed, too, huh.”
+“I bet you’d want bugs to be taxed, too, huh.”

 “Don’t you know roads were better in the 20s, when private companies paved them?”